 Tube-Tech HLT2A T-Filter EQ

-The stereo Tube-Tech HLT-2A, recently released at Musikmesse, is a totally new kind of analog equalizer that combines variable high and low shelving with an adjustable midrange T-Filter.
+The stereo Tube-Tech HLT-2A, winner of the 2016 Tec-Award for signal processing, is a totally new kind of analog equalizer that combines variable high and low shelving with an adjustable midrange T-Filter.
 The midrange T-Filter “tilts” the entire spectrum around a selectable midrange frequency point.
 Frequencies above that point increase (or decrease) while frequencies below that point decrease (or increase).
 This unique topology, previously only deployed in a handful of digital plug-ins, provides a powerful and uniquely efficient way to get beautiful-sounding overall equalization.
 As such, the Tube-Tech HLT-2A is destined to become a “go-to” equalizer in high-end mastering houses, thrifty project studios, and everything in between.

 “Like all Tube-Tech processors, the stereo HLT-2A possesses a warmth and character that breathes life into a track and gives it an organic body that somehow manages to occupy real physical space inside a stereo mix,” said Brad Lunde, president of TransAudio Group.
 “However, the functionality of the HLT-2A is unique in the Tube-Tech line – and indeed in the world of analog processing.
 Users will find that the HLT-2A generates quick, intuitive results that can range from mild to extreme, and it sounds great on individual tracks or strapped across the drum bus or the mix bus.”